 About 6 months before the COVID-19 pandemic hit, I landed a job writing about scientific breathwork.

-Within weeks, I was up to my neck in research papers, learning about respiratory chemistry and its connection with chronic illness.
+Within weeks, I was up to my eyeballs in research papers, learning about respiratory chemistry and its connection with chronic illness.

 Months of research and writing culminated in a book by breathwork expert, Patrick McKeown.
-The Breathing Cure has had amazing feedback from medical doctors, breathing coaches, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
+The Breathing Cure launched as a bestseller.
+It has had amazing feedback from medical doctors, breathing coaches, lay readers, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
 I’m really proud to have helped Patrick get his experience and expertise out to a wider audience.

 But the real journey began many years earlier…